UniMath/agda-unimath/src/foundation/double-negation-stable-embeddings.lagda.md

         is-double-negation-stable-prop-equiv (equiv-fiber-terminal-map y) H)
 ```

-### If a dependent sum of propositions over a proposition is decidable, then the family is a family of decidable propositions
+### If a dependent sum of propositions over a proposition is double negation stable, then the family is a family of double negation stable propositions

 ```agda
 module _